-Turn 14 Distribution is a Performance Warehouse Distributor with distribution facilities strategically located in Philadelphia, PA and Reno, NV.
-With 321,000 square feet of modern warehouse space Turn 14 Distribution boasts two day ground shipping coverage to 83% of the US and 100% in 3 days.
-Globally, Turn 14 Distribution’s competitive freight rates,'ship to your shop' flat rate shipping, late shipping cutoff times, and same day in-stock order fulfillment commitment enable us to service customers both across the United States and the world.
+Turn 14 Distribution is a Performance Warehouse Distributor with distribution centers strategically located in Philadelphia, PA, Arlington, TX, and Reno, NV.
+With 721,000 square feet of modern distribution space, Turn 14 Distribution boasts one-day ground shipping coverage to 83% of the U.S. and 100% in 3 days.
+Globally, Turn 14 Distribution’s competitive freight rates, Enhanced Saturday Shipping, 'ship to your shop' flat rate shipping, late shipping cutoff times, and same day in-stock order fulfillment commitment enables Turn 14 Distribution to service its customers across the United States and around the world.

-Turn 14 Distribution utilizes a strategy that consists of catering to niche vehicle markets along with inventorying our partner manufacturers’ full product lines.
+Turn 14 Distribution utilizes a strategy that consists of catering to niche vehicle markets along with inventorying its partner manufacturers’ full product lines.
 Exclusive Turn 14 Distribution promotions ensure that products are marketed efficiently and correctly to each customer's target audience.
-Turn 14 Distribution's online inventory, efficient forecasting, and top-notch Customer Support cut lead times and keep our customers informed.
-Our goal is to provide our customers the sales, marketing and post-sales support needed to succeed in the modern marketplace.
+Turn 14 Distribution's online inventory and efficient forecasting enables the company to cut lead times, while the dedicated, superior Customer Support team keeps customers informed with respect to order status.
+Turn 14 Distribution’s goal is to provide its customers the sales, marketing and post-sales support needed to succeed in the modern marketplace.

 Turn 14 Distribution's name is derived from the historic Wisconsin race track, Elkhart Lake's Road America.
 At 4.0481 miles and 14 turns, Road America is one of the world's finest and most challenging road courses.
 It is from the final and 14th turn before the finish line that Turn 14 Distribution's founders drew the inspiration for the company's name.